VimeshikaShri/Ad-Tech-/README.md

 # AdTech Portfolio

 A portfolio-ready collection of five practical advertising measurement and optimization projects.
-Open `index.html` in a browser for the case-study view; implementation notes and reusable assets live in `projects/`.
+Open `index.html` in a browser for the case-study view, implementation notes and reusable assets live in `projects/`.

 ## Live portfolio